BlastLauncher/blast/README.md

 Our Chief Marketing Officer(nickname ChatGPT) gave me this idea.

-I was asking him to come up with words similar to "raycast".
+I was asking him/her/it to come up with words similar to "raycast".

 ### Why C8763?